AlexandreCst/python-calculator-oop/README.md

 different error that occurs like ZeroDivisionError or ValueError (handle_error())
 - Main script with basic and scientific arithmetic operations (addition, subtraction, multiplication, division)
+- Save history in txt file and possibility to load history from a txt file
 - Input validation
 - Calculation history (viewable on demand)
 - Exit anytime with 'q' command